home-assistant/developers.home-assistant/docs/device_registry_index.md

 sidebar_label: Introduction
 ---

+> Entities can only be added to the device registry if they have been loaded via a [config entry](config_entries_index.md).

 The device registry is a registry where Home Assistant keeps track of devices.
 A device is represented in Home Assistant via one or more entities.
 For example, a battery-powered temperature and a humidity sensor might expose entities for temperature, humidity and battery level.

 <img